 “The McClure School was an incredible jump point for my career.
 I found myself able to translate technical projects and requirements into real business results — a skill that is often required in the real world.” — Chris Kreitel, BSC `03, Healthcare Digital and IT Strategist and Trusted Advisor, PwC Consulting

 VR/AR & Gaming

 The VR/AR & gaming track allows students to study ITS with a concentration in Virtual Reality, giving students a diverse skill set that prepares them for careers in both the technical & business side of Information Telecom and the application side of VR.
-More details will be coming about this track in March 2021.

 Within the ITS degree we offer a sequence of classes in cybersecurity that allows students to gain the foundational knowledge to join this growing and critical field.

 Any student at Ohio University interested in pursuing a career in Information and Telecommunications Systems can add our minor in ITS to their degree.

 The minor in ITS requires a minimum of 19 credit hours and provides the foundation and advanced skills to work in the information networking industry.